Evolution of schizophrenia: Balancing Selection and Positive Selection Hypothesis

 The balancing selection hypothesis suggests that balancing selection, an evolutionary mechanism, has allowed for the persistence of certain schizophrenia genes.
 This mechanism is defined as maintaining multiple alleles of a gene in the gene pool of a population despite having selective pressures.
-Heterozygote advantage, a mechanism of balancing selection, is when the presence of both the dominant and recessive allele for a particular gene allow for greater fitness in an individual as compared to if the individual only expressed one type of allele.
+Heterozygote advantage, a mechanism of balancing selection, is when the presence of both the dominant and recessive allele for a particular gene allows for greater fitness in an individual as compared to if the individual only expressed one type of allele.
 This mechanism can be seen in the carriers for the schizophrenia gene who express both the dominant and recessive allele.
 These carriers may express certain advantageous traits that would allow the schizophrenia gene to be selected for.
 Evidence has suggested a carrier of the schizophrenia gene could experience selective advantage due to their expression of advantageous traits as compared to those who do not express the schizophrenia gene.
 Studies have shown that some of the carriers for the schizophrenia gene may express adaptive benefits such as a decreased frequency of viral infections.
 Additional beneficial traits may include a higher IQ, increased creativity, and mathematical reasoning.
+Some evolutionary models show that schizophrenia persists through balancing selection, while divergent thinking adds creativity.
+These hypotheses are heavily debated and are not considered definitive explanations, even with studies with other animals.
 Due to the presence of these beneficial traits, the schizophrenia gene has not been selected against and has remained prevalent in human development over numerous generations.
 While the idea of balancing selection hypothesis sounds plausible, there is no substantial evidence in support of this hypothesis.
 Within the studies that found a positive correlation between specific favorable characteristics and the schizophrenia gene, only a few carriers were tested, meaning that there is no sufficient evidence to assume a direct correlation between these advantageous traits and the carriers of schizophrenia.
 Although this hypothesis has not yet been substantiated, the advantageous traits that these carriers express could provide a reasonable explanation for why the genes for schizophrenia have not been eliminated.